San Diego Post-Conviction Relief Lawyer

 Post-conviction relief refers to the legal process whereby a person or their attorney petitions a court, requesting a reversal of a prior conviction or a modification of a sentence.
 If the court grants the person’s request, it will vacate the prior conviction or modify the sentence.
 At Rodriguez Law Firm, our criminal defense attorney has successfully helped many clients reverse their conviction or modify their sentence.
 Whether you were convicted of domestic violence or another crime, we're here to help.

-Call (619) 332-1703 to schedule a free consultation regarding post-conviction relief at Rodriguez Law Firm today.
+Call (619) 332-1703 to schedule a consultation regarding post-conviction relief at Rodriguez Law Firm today.

 Post-Conviction Relief for Immigrants